 Supportive Attachments

 Walkin’ Pets provides a lot of supportive equipment for handicapped pets.
-With the Walkin’ Hip-EEZ support harness, you may consider adding several other attachments based on your pet’s needs.
+A hip support harness may be able to meet your pet’s needs.
 There is an attachment for amputation support, as well as a donut attachment for pressure sores.
 For hip subluxation, you’ll want to use the hip bridge support attachment to ensure progress and stability.

 Having a full comprehension of what is ailing your pet leads to a real understanding of what type of support you need to offer your pet.
 Staying vigilant and ensuring you are doing everything you can to manage your pet’s pain levels and provide the necessary assistance is essential.